 Skokie, IL 60076

-Skokie Hospital is a level two trauma center with an emergency pediatric unit and it is rated just about average in all applicable categories.
+Skokie Hospital is a level two trauma center with a pediatric emergency unit, and it is rated just about average in all applicable categories.
 Its readmission rates are identical to its two sister hospitals in the Evanston area.
 Its primary area of concern is the development of blood clots in patients receiving treatment.
 Over 6% of patients who were admitted developed a blood clot and did not receive any preventative care.

 Additionally, only 69% of patients surveyed believed that their rooms and beds were kept clean.
-Lack of sanitation measures can result in the spread of infections, viruses and other communicable diseases which cause unneeded complications.Why You Should act Quickly Following Medical Errors at an Evanston Facility
+Lack of sanitation measures can result in the spread of infections, viruses, and other infectious diseases, which cause unneeded complications.Why You Should act Quickly Following Medical Errors at an Evanston Facility

 It is essential to seek representation shortly after you believe you've been the victim of negligence.
 Your Evanston medical malpractice attorney will gather evidence most efficiently.

 Illinois has a statute of limitations that prohibits the filing of medical malpractice lawsuits two years after the alleged injury has taken place, but allowing your lawyer to get a head start on your case will also significantly improve your chances of success.